 Ah… the Internet equivalent to junk mail.
 Tons of worthless advertisements for products you don't need and don't want.
-Use my advice to not only help you stop getting Spam, but also to stop spreading Spam.
+Use my advice to not only help you to stop getting Spam, but to stop helping to spread Spam.

 Turn off Images in E-mails